-Denis Villeneuve’s long-awaited adaptation of Frank Herbert’s “Dune” (Warner Bros.) is like a cerebral “Star Wars” meets “Lawrence of Arabia,” with its dangerous mix of politics and religion, centered around Timothée Chalamet’s messianic Paul Atreides.
-It was photographed in large format by Emmy-winning cinematographer Greig Fraser (“The Mandalorian”), who alternated between the digital Alexa LF and IMAX 65mm cameras (for Paul’s surreal dreams and visions on the harsh and desolate desert planet Arrakis, shot mainly in Jordan).
+Greig Fraser is the favorite for his first Oscar win for Denis Villeneuve’s expansive yet intimate “Dune,” with its dangerous mix of politics and religion, centered around Timothée Chalamet’s messianic Paul Atreides.
+It was photographed in large format by Fraser, who alternated between the digital Alexa LF and IMAX 65mm cameras (for Paul’s surreal dreams and visions on the harsh and desolate desert planet Arrakis, shot mainly in Jordan).
 Other environments include the autumnal-looking water planet Caladan and the goth-looking planet Giedi Prime, which makes for quite a diverse color palette.
 Fraser also took the unusual step of creating a Kodak 35mm negative and scanning it back digitally for a more analog experience in theaters.

-Jane Campion’s psychological western about toxic masculinity, “The Power of the Dog” (Netflix, from the Thomas Savage novel), pits two Montana cattle ranch brothers against one another living their family house in 1925: Benedict Cumberbatch’s sadistic Phil and Jesse Plemons’ sensitive George.
-Cinematographer Ari Wegner (“Zola”) shot large-format with the Alexa LF (and vintage anamorphic Ultra Panatar lenses) to take advantage of the vast landscapes in New Zealand, to capture the ensemble cast (including Kirsten Dunst and Kodi Smit-McPhee) in single close-ups set against the beautiful landscape.
+With “The Power of the Dog,” Jane Campion’s western about toxic masculinity starring Benedict Cumberbatch, Wegner shot large-format with the Alexa LF (and vintage anamorphic Ultra Panatar lenses) to take advantage of the vast landscapes in New Zealand (filling in for Montana).
 The exteriors are bright and de-saturated, while the interiors of the ranch house, with its European-style wood design, have a dark, shadowy, foreboding.

 Greig Fraser (“Dune”)